kalikaneko/wig/README.md

 hosts can still be restarted successfully and provide service to the users.

+Wig attempts to be configuration-management-friendly by delegating all deployment-related configuration to an external CM system: all connection-related parameters are exposed as configuration flags and no information on the deployment is kept in the datastore.

 ### Service-to-service authentication

 Service components need to be able to authenticate each other.
 Wig